software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 ### Unit tests

-_Unit tests_ constitutes the bottom of the test pyramid.
+_Unit tests_ constitute the bottom of the test pyramid.
 Most of our application's tests should be unit tests.
 Unit tests test the smallest testable parts of an application, called _units_.
 These are commonly simple methods that does some operation based on their parameters and return some value.
 Units never _integrate_ to other parts of the application code, such as the database.

 Here's an example of unit tests for a `calculateWords` method, which returns the number of words in the string provided as the paratamer: